 Economic impacts: range.
-Alternative C has the lowest level of permitted AUMs at 6,014 annually.
-Therefore, the economic contribution of grazing on BLM-managed lands would decrease to 10 jobs and \$341,000 million in labor income annually.
+Alternative C has fewer permitted AUMs at 6,014 annually relative to Alternatives A and B. Therefore, the economic contribution of grazing on BLM-managed lands would decrease to 10 jobs and \$341,000 in labor income annually.
+This remains higher than the estimated range-related economic impact of Sub-alternative C.

-The collective contribution to permittees resulting from the public land grazing fee (\$2.11/AUM in 2016) being below the cost of competitively priced AUMs, would be \$131,646.
+The collective contribution to permittees resulting from the public land grazing fee (\$2.11 per AUM in 2016) being below the cost of competitively priced AUMs, would be \$131,646.
 If grazing permittees had to replace their public forage with private forage, the collective annual forage cost of grazing would be \$144,336 (6,014 AUMs at \$24.00 per AUM).
 With BLM-managed forage, permittees collectively pay \$12,690.
 Therefore, the economic effect to ranchers is not fully captured in the employment and labor income figures presented above.
 However, this effect to ranchers can also be seen as a cost to providers of private forage.
 This also assumes that private forage opportunities would be available and located in places practical to the ranchers.
 Transporting livestock to lands available for grazing are not factored into private forage costs.